Rajdeepc/shorten/README.md

 </div>

 ---
 ## A full E2E application to shorten your urls and save it on your profile.
 It gives you flexibity to choose your domain names, or build custom urls in paid version.
-The trial is free to use and you canshorten unlimited number of urls.
+The trial is free to use and you can shorten unlimited number of urls.

 ![Dashboard Page](./github/urldash.png)